SOCS Observership Grant

 - Medical students (2nd, 3rd and 4th year)

 - NOTE: Applicants must disclose if already participating in a paid fellowship at specified location.
 Failure to disclosure may impact application acceptance.
 Student must prove that they will be engaging in a rotation “unique” to their already established research year.
-These will reviewed by the Mentorship Committee on a case-by-case basis.
+These will be reviewed by the Mentorship Committee on a case-by-case basis.

 Applications must include: